JamesWoolfenden/learn-terraform/docs/install.md

 ### Init

-This command sets up the project, gets providers and connects any defined backends.
+This command sets up the project, gets providers and connects any defined back-ends.

 ```cli
 terraform init